mikebrad140/ST558---Project-3/README.md

 Author: Michael Bradshaw

 ## Purpose:
-This repo contains code for this project in the ui.R and server.R files.
-These files create a shiny app that is used to explore Kepler exoplanet data and model it.
+This repo contains code for this project in the app.R file.
+This creates a shiny app that is used to explore Kepler exoplanet data and model it.

 ## R packages used: